al-ludwig/Run-Time-Power-Monitoring/README.md

 # Run Time Module Power Monitoring for FPGA Applications

 ## Abstract
-The usage of eld programmable gate arrays (FPGAs) in low power applications increases, so the reduction of power consumption is of great importance.
-Although power analysis tools from dierent vendors exist, it can be important to be aware of the run time dynamic power consump- tion of individual applications.
+The usage of field programmable gate arrays (FPGAs) in low power applications increases, so the reduction of power consumption is of great importance.
+Although power analysis tools from different vendors exist, it can be important to be aware of the run time dynamic power consump- tion of individual applications.
 The goal of this project is to create a design which can measure the power consumption of basic modules or IP cores in run time by counting the toggling of specific signals.
 Counting the toggles